Shelby Gasson, DVM

 Dr. Gasson received her bachelor’s degree in Biomedical Science as well as her Doctor of Veterinary Medicine from Texas A&M University.
 Upon graduation from veterinary school, Dr. Gasson completed a rotating small animal internship at Red Bank Veterinary Hospital in New Jersey.
 Dr. Gasson is now pursuing a PhD in Biomedical Science at Texas A&M University and hopes to pursue a small animal surgical residency following completion of graduate school.

-Dr. Gasson’s research project will focus on the development of tissue engineering constructs in combination with canine mesenchymal stem cells (MSCs) for treatment of osteochondral defects (small cartilage injuries).
+This is Dr. Gasson’s third year as the AKC Canine Health Foundation GCHP Hill Country's Let's Get Ready To Rumble “Rumble” Clinician-Scientist Fellow (akcchf.org/rumble).
+Her research project focuses on the development of tissue engineering constructs in combination with canine mesenchymal stem cells (MSCs) for treatment of osteochondral defects (small cartilage injuries).
 Osteochondral defects are a common problem and leading cause of lameness, arthritis, and morbidity in dogs.
-Dr. Gasson’s long-term goals are to continue developing regenerative therapies for treatment of challenging orthopedic conditions in dogs as a clinician scientist.
+Dr. Gasson’s long-term goals are to continue developing regenerative therapies for treatment of challenging orthopedic conditions in dogs.

 Help Future Generations of Dogs